-Short-term Short-term Mediu Long-term Impacts arising from construction although these could extend for many years as development in the NEGT is gradually built 'Infrastructure lag' may arise if the construction of new homes outpaces the provision of supporting infrastructure such as schools and health facilities with a range of secondary effects, including in relation to health.
-Many of the positive effects identified will be felt in the medium to long term, rather than the short term. • If a long term perspective is taken, the potential for this approach (growth focused on the NEGT) to have some negative implications for the Broads (e.g. associated with recreational use) cannot be ruled out given the potential for growth in the NEGT and elsewhere in the NPA to act in combination with growth in other parts of the region, most notably Great Yarmouth / Lowestoft.
+Short-term Mediu m-term Long-term Impacts arising from construction although these could extend for many years as development in the NEGT is gradually built 'Infrastructure lag' may arise if the construction of new homes outpaces the provision of supporting infrastructure such as schools and health facilities with a range of secondary effects, including in relation to health.
+Many of the positive effects identified will be felt in the medium to long term, rather than the short term.
+If a long term perspective is taken, the potential for this approach (growth focused on the NEGT) to have some negative implications for the Broads (e.g. associated with recreational use) cannot be ruled out given the potential for growth in the NEG and elsewhere in the NPA to act in combination with growth in other parts of the region, most notably Great Yarmouth / Lowestoft.
 See further discussion under ENV4.
-Temporary effects Permanent effects Impacts arising from construction although these could extend for many years as development in the NEGT is gradually built 'Infrastructure lag' may arise if the construction of new homes outpaces the provision of supporting infrastructure such as schools and health facilities with a range of secondary effects, including in relation to health.
-A whole range of effects could ultimately be temporary if, for example, new national policies were adopted or emerging technologies became widely adopted (e.g. electric vehicles). the historic environment and water quality, are, in acts on biodiversity, the landscape and any features in are likely to be permanent; in contrast, impacts on air principle, potentially reversible over time. gas emissions is, in essence, permanent.
+Temporary effects Temporary effects Permanent effects Impacts arising from construction although these could as development in the NEGT is gradually built 'Infrastructure lag' may arise if the construction of ne provision of supporting infrastructure such as schools a range of secondary effects, including in relation to a value of the secondary effects and ultimately be temporal national policies were adopted or emerging technological adopted (e.g. electric vehicles). w homes outpaces the s and health facilities with health. ry if, for example, new the historic environment and water quality, are, in acts on biodiversity, the landscape and any features in are likely to be permanent; in contrast, impacts on air principle, potentially reversible over time. gas emissions is, in essence, permanent.